AllAboutDocs/APIDocs/docs/docs-creation-and-management-apis/retrieve-doc-details-by-doc-id.md

-## Retrieve Docs details by Docs ID
+# Retrieve Docs details by Docs ID

 This request retrieves the details of a specific Docs by the Docs ID.
-The details can be retrieved using the following:
+The details are retrieved using the following:

-### Query parameters - Required\*
+\***\*Query parameters - Required\***

 - `id` - the unique identifier created by Docs Service for each Docs object
 - `Docs-Entity-ID` - the unique identifier of the third party entity